| RILYBOT 4: Motor Speed Input Adapter Plates |

 In order to prevent short circuits and to make all the necessary connections fit, you will need to use some short lengths of wire.

-Then, use the contacts 4+6 to connect to a motor.
-This motor can also be connected to a motor output.
-Connect the first touch sensor to contacts 2+5 and a second (if desired) on contacts 3+5.
-Connect contacts 1+5 to the sensor input.
+Then, use the contacts 4+6 on the top of the adapter-plate to connect to a motor, for use as a rotation sensor input.
+This motor can also be connected to a motor output, by connecting the motor output to contacts 4+6 on the bottom of the adapter plate.

-If you wish, you can put the 2x8 conducting plate directly across the sensor and motor connectors on the RCX this avoids the need for lots of extra connector cables and makes the overall design more compact.
+If you wish, you can put the 2x8 conducting plate directly across the sensor and motor connectors on the RCX — this avoids the need for lots of extra connector cables and makes the overall design more compact.
 However, you will need to lift the adapter plate up by using 1x2 conducting plates.
-There are two reasons you need to do this: to prevent physically hitting the RCX's Power, View, Program and Run buttons, and to accomodate the fact that the motor and sensor connectors are not spaced the same distance apart as the 1+5 and 4+6 contacts on the adapter plate.
+There are two reasons you need to do this: to prevent physically hitting the RCX's Power, View, Program and Run buttons, and to accommodate the fact that the motor and sensor connectors are not spaced the same distance apart as the 1+5 and 4+6 contacts on the adapter plate.

 Configure the input as a raw mode input.
 Each of the four switch combinations will create a different value (you should measure these to calibrate for your resistors; I got values around 900, 550, 350 and 250).
-The motor will add different amounts to the value depending on which touch sensors are pressed from +-100 with neither touch sensor pressed to about +-25 with both touch sensors pressed.
+The motor will add different amounts to the value depending on which touch sensors are pressed — from +-100 with neither touch sensor pressed to about +-25 with both touch sensors pressed.

-This work is licensed under a Creative Commons Attribution 2.5 License.
-Details here
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Details here.